Modern Action logo

 3 min read

-The Workforce of the Future Act of 2025 is a proposed law aimed at preparing American workers for the jobs of tomorrow.
-It focuses on improving job training and education to ensure that people have the skills needed in a rapidly changing economy.
+The Workforce of the Future Act of 2025 is a proposed law aimed at preparing American workers for jobs in emerging technologies like artificial intelligence (AI) and robotics.
+By offering grants to schools and training programs, it seeks to equip people with the skills needed to thrive in a rapidly changing job market.

 What This Bill Does